developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Depending on the application or service to be invoked, there is likely only one method that can be used successfully to invoke a desired behavior in that application or service.
 You will need to consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value will invoke the desired behavior.
 The possible values are:

-- If the value ***StartActivity*** is chosen, then the Android Intent will be sent using the startActivity() method.
+- If the value ***StartActivity*** is chosen, then the Android Intent is sent using the startActivity() method.
 This method is suitable for invoking Activities, which are components that perform user interactions.
 If the behavior to be invoked involves interacting with the Device User, then this method will most likely be used.

-- If the value ***Broadcast*** is chosen, then the Android Intent will be sent using the sendBroadcast() method.
+- If the value ***Broadcast*** is chosen, then the Android Intent is sent using the sendBroadcast() method.
 This method is suitable for invoking Services, which are components that implement background operations.
 If the behavior to be invoked does not involves interacting with the Device User, then this method will most likely be used.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Action